 Submitting Your Application

-Submit your completed application to the Office of International Programs, JMAC 6, Suite 22, MSC 5731, Harrisonburg, VA 22807.
-You are strongly encouraged to deliver your application in person; however, applications may be mailed to oIP.
+Complete your online application and submit your completed transfer credit form to the Office of International Programs, JMAC 6, Suite 22, MSC 5731, Harrisonburg, VA 22807.

 External Program Fee